fernand0aguilar/algotrade/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 I am working on posting algotrade versions that do not require to be a daytrader.
 I have them built, but need to find them.
-Note: Nvidia based Graphics Card Recommended Successfully Built on Windows Machine
+Note: Nvidia based Graphics Card Recommended.
+Successfully Built on Windows Machine
 ### Prerequisites